Saturday, May 11, 2013

 Ingredients:

-8. Bake for 40 minutes or until the buns are golden brown and the coconut milk is absorbed.
+5. Bake for 55 minutes or until the top is light golden and the pie is still soft but no longer liquid.

 Afterthoughts: